piyusharorawork/via/README.md

 - Create a prompt to help with updating the description of the video
 - when video not found , add randomisation
 - improve leaky tests with cleanup files
+- Categorize uploads : 1.
+IMP (videos which has description) and 2.
+Rendered Videos ()
+- get rid of false negatives
+- inconsistent tests : valid small video , add one video
+- create a common package that handles binary path and scripts path

 ## Immendiate Next Steps

-- create a common package that handles : dir path , file path and binary path (IN PROGRESS)
 - ability to update the description of the video
-- get rid of false negatives
-- inconsistent tests : valid small video , add one video